LinkSheet/LinkSheet/README.md

 ## Donations / LinkSheet Pro

-All donations of 5€+ are eligible for LinkSheet Pro.
-Currently, the only benefit Pro provides is hiding the donation banner within the app.
-In the future, I may implement some Pro-only features, but these will be new features.
+All donations of 5€+ are eligible for ✨ LinkSheet Pro ✨.

+* **Currently, the only benefit LinkSheet Pro provides is hiding the donation banner within the app.**

+* In the future, I may implement some Pro-only features, but these will be new features.
 Existing features will not be paywalled.

-Want to donate in another way (Bank Transfer/Paypal etc., or another crypto)?
-Send a mail to `1fexd[at]420blaze.it`.
-Also, if I haven't contacted you after a few days to give you access to Pro builds, please don't hesitate to send me an email to the afore mentioned email address
+If you would like to donate in another way (SEPA Bank Transfer/Paypal, or in another cryptocurrency), send a mail to `1fexd[at]420blaze.it` and we will figure something out.

+**Also, if I haven't contacted you after a few days to give you access to Pro builds, please don't hesitate to send me an email (again, to `1fexd[at]420blaze.it`)**

 ## Nightly builds